ju1115/ju1115/README.md

 ### ✏️ Study Log & Projects

 - **Matching SSAFY** (2025.07 ~ 2025.08)

-  - Description of the project.
+  - A project to improve the convenience of team building within a bootcamp by structuring it.
+We collaborated using Jira for work progress, and shared APIs and conventions using Notion and Swagger.
-  - My role and contributions.
+  - My role and contributions: Team Leader, Backend and Infrastructure.
+I was in charge of infrastructure and backend development.
   - [Link to Repository](https://github.com/ju1115/Matching_SSAFY)

 - **BISKIT** (2025.08 ~ 2025.09)

-  - Description of the project.
+  - A mono-repo for a web application consisting of front-end, back-end, and AI services.
+It is fully containerized using Docker.
+Main features include AI-based commercial and location recommendations, map-based visualization, and real-time chat.
-  - My role and contributions.
+  - My role and contributions: Team Leader, Backend.
+I was in charge of developing the backend recommendation domain.
   - [Link to Repository](https://github.com/ju1115/BISKIT)

 - **ILOG** (2025.10 ~ 2025.11)
-  - Description of the project.
+  - A parenting diary service.
-  - My role and contributions.
+  - My role and contributions: Backend development.
   - [Link to Repository](https://github.com/ju1115/ilog)

 ---